Lampsilis rafinesqueana: Status and threats

 This species has apparently never been found in large numbers and has been reported as rare and endangered since the early 1970s.
 The total population has been estimated at 100000 mature individuals.
 At a historical mussel shell excavation site near the Verdigris River, the Neosho Mucket was rarely encountered among all uncovered shells; and its rare occurrence closely matched its rarity in the modern Verdigris River.
 This suggests that populations in the Verdigris have long been sparse; and if the Neosho mucket is generally a naturally rare species despite evidence from relic shells of a previously larger overall geographic range, this may explain its apparent vulnerability to local extirpation.

-Due to persistent population declines, isolation and fragmentation of this mussel, the U.S. Fish and Wildlife Service designated the Neosho mucket a candidate species for addition to the Federal List of Endangered and Threatened Wildlife in 2000.
-However, further research into the population status and extent of potential threats for the Neosho mucket is required to make conservation measures to protect this species more effective.
+Due to persistent population declines, isolation and fragmentation of this mussel, the U.S. Fish and Wildlife Service listed the Neosho mucket as a candidate species for addition to the Federal List of Endangered and Threatened Wildlife in 2000.
+However, further research into the population status and extent of potential threats for the Neosho mucket is needed to make conservation efforts to protect this species more effective.

 Natural threats include predation of juveniles by turbellarian and nemertean flatworms (especially in captivity), and raccoons.
 In the latter case, raccoons apparently exploit low water levels in winter to access the muckets for food.
 Trematodes have sometimes been found to infest the gonads in adults, and such infestation has been significantly linked with mortality.
 Introduced species found in the Neosho mucket's range such as zebra mussels and Asian clams also threaten to outcompete this mussel for food and habitat space.